UniqueNetwork/unique_docs/docs/concepts/collection-limits.md

 **tokenLimit: u32**

-Total amount of tokens that can be minted in this collection
+The total amount of tokens that can be minted in this collection

 **sponsorTransferTimeout: u32**

-Time interval in blocks that defines once per how long a non-privileged user transfer or mint transaction can be sponsored
+The time interval in blocks that defines once per how long a non-privileged user transfer or mint transaction can be sponsored

 **sponsorApproveTimeout: u32**

-Time interval in blocks that defines once per how long a non-privileged user approve transaction can be sponsored
+The time interval in blocks that defines once per how long a non-privileged user approve transaction can be sponsored

 **ownerCanTransfer: bool**